I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugcontrol2-waitforevent.md

 <p>For more information about using <b>WaitForEvent</b> to control the execution flow of the debugger application and targets, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff541386">Debugging Session and Execution Model</a>.
 For details on the event callbacks, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff552239">Monitoring Events</a>.</p>

-<p>The method can be called only from the thread that started the debugger session.</p>

-<p>When an event occurs, the <a href="debugger.introduction#debugger_engine#debugger_engine">debugger engine</a> will process the event and call the event callbacks.
-If one of these callbacks indicates that the event should break into the debugger engine application (by returning DEBUG_STATUS_BREAK), this method will return; otherwise, it will continue waiting for an event.
-The event filters can also specify that an event should break into the debugger engine application.
-For more information about event filters, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff539287">Controlling Exceptions and Events</a>.</p>

-<p>This method is not re-entrant.
-Once it has been called, it cannot be called again on any client until it has returned.
-In particular, it cannot be called from the event callbacks, including extensions and commands executed by the callbacks.</p>

-<p>If none of the targets are capable of generating events -- for example, all the targets have exited -- this method will end the current session, discard the targets, and then return E_UNEXPECTED.</p>

-<p>The constant INFINITE is defined in Winbase.h.</p>

-<p>For more information about using <b>WaitForEvent</b> to control the execution flow of the debugger application and targets, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff541386">Debugging Session and Execution Model</a>.
-For details on the event callbacks, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff552239">Monitoring Events</a>.</p>

 ## -requirements
 <table>
 <tr>